lykmapipo/sails-hook-seed/README.md

 DRY data seeding for sails.

 Simplify seeding data to your persistent storage of your choice based on the current running environment obtained from `sails.config.environment` of your application.
-That is to say, you may use `sails-hook-seed` during `test`,`development` and even seed your application with default data during deployment in `production` environment.
+You may use `sails-hook-seed` during `test`, `development` and even seed your application with default data during deployment in `production` environment.

 *Note: This requires Sails v0.11.0+.
 If v0.11.0+ isn't published to NPM yet, you'll need to install it via Github.*